bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 It's a bit similar as far as your risk profile when you're running a VPN.
 But unlike Tor, we're not trying to have anonymity of the person versus the exit.
 So we're not trying to be strong in anonymity.
-Our point is to have a strong network that is robust and resilient to people shutting it down.
+Our point is to have a strong network that is robust and resilient to people shutting it down, centralized power.
-Centralized power tour is going in a slightly different direction where they're they're really trying to make it so that nobody knows who anybody is and that's a very hard problem to solve and it's a very specific problem so Tor and CJDNS and Packit will always tend to coexist because they exist on different planes and for different purposes.
+Tor is going in a slightly different direction where they're they're really trying to make it so that nobody knows who anybody is and that's a very hard problem to solve and it's a very specific problem.
+Tor and CJDNS and Packet will always tend to coexist because they exist on different planes and for different purposes.

-Speaker 3: 00:37:50
+Speaker 4: 00:37:50

-If it's OK, another question.
+If it's okay, another question.

 Speaker 0: 00:37:54